According to Oxford Dictionaries, a textbook is defined as "a book used as a standard work for the study of a particular subject".

 NTU Library does not have the mandate nor budget to supply students with their personal or individual copies of designated textbooks.

 Schools may choose to directly work with textbook publishers to supply students with their personal or individual copy of e-textbooks.
+This would mean that schools fund these purchases.
+For example, a title that cost $80 each for 100 students will require $8,000.

 Digital Copies of e-Textbooks